Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 Flowering and Fragrance

-Along with limited foliage, the plant produces insignificant flowers or no flowers or fragrance.
+Along with limited foliage, the plant produces insignificant flowers or no flowers or fragrances.

 It’s mostly grown for its interesting succulent branches.